tsmith512/tsmithcreative/_posts/2017-04-23-building-travelogue.md

 ## Under the Hood

-{% picture /blog/building-travelogue/diagram.png --alt Diagram of the application --img class="noshadow" %}
+{% picture mini /blog/building-travelogue/diagram.png --alt Diagram of the application --img class="noshadow" %}

 This is perhaps a more complex amalgamation of services than it could have been,